jdlph/TransOMS/README.md

 1. Adopt *[the most efficient deque implementation of the modified label correcting (MLC) algorithm](https://github.com/jdlph/Path4GMNS/blob/master/engine/path_engine.cpp)* from Path4GMNS.
 2. Implement [heap-Dijkstra's algorithm](https://github.com/jdlph/shortest-path-algorithms/blob/release/src/spalgm.py) as an alternative path engine (for speed comparison).
 3. Maintain the link predecessor only rather than both link and node predecessors as node predecessor can be easily inferred from link predecessor.
 4. Store columns between each OD pair in a hash table along with a customer hash function for column.
-This enables almost a constant-time check on whether a newly identified column / path is existing or not.
+This enables a constant-time check on whether a newly identified column / path is existing or not.
 Its background information can be found [here](https://github.com/jdlph/Path4GMNS/tree/dev#more-on-the-column-generation-module).

 #### Better Memory Management
 1. Avoid unnecessary copying through the move semantics.